 Turning Your Thesis Into A Book

 Tips and tricks to rewrite for a different type of reader, from Teresa Pitt, a legendary former Senior Commissioning Editor and Publisher with MUP.

-MUP occasionally publishes books that have begun thier lives as theses and academic research projects.
+MUP occasionally publishes books that have begun their lives as theses and academic research projects.

 But rewriting a thesis is not simply a matter of making revisions to existing text.
 Here are some tips and tricks to help turn your thesis into a book (or perhaps a manuscript you can submit to publishers – including us).

 An original thesis should be regarded as the basis for an entirely new work, written with a new audience in mind.
 This new work will address intelligent general readers who seek to be provoked, engaged, intrigued and/or seduced into reading your book.
 General readers do not expect you to prove to them how thorough your research has been, or how many other texts you have consulted.
 They simply want to know what you have found out and what you think about it.

 The most important tasks in rewriting a thesis are to:

 In a thesis, the examiners expect you to explain what you are setting out to do, and how you are going to go about doing it, before you actually do it.
 Then, after you have done it, you are required to restate or summarise your methods, findings and conclusions.